ltiao/decks/bore-neurips2020-meta-learn/index.md

 analytical expression, **but also imposes constraints**

 Note:
-- Finally, we are ready to define the *expected improvement*, or *EI* acquisition function,
+- Finally, we are ready to define the *expected improvement* function,
-- and, as the name suggests, it's the *expected value* of the *improvement* utility function, under the *posterior predictive* of the surrogate model.
+- which, as the name would suggest, is the *expected value* of the *improvement* utility function (just defined), under the *posterior predictive* of the surrogate model.
 - This reveals the requirement of analytical tractability of the posterior.

 ----